shwezhu/shwezhu.github.io/content/post/golang/basics/008-goroutine-channels.md

 ### 3. Should a channel has to be closed

 It's OK to leave a Go channel open forever and never close it.
-When the channel is no longer used, it will be garbage collected.
+When the channel is no longer used, **it will be garbage collected**.

 > Note that it is only necessary to close a channel if the receiver is looking for a close.
 Closing the channel is a control signal on the channel indicating that no more data follows.
 >